 Food is fuel.
 It is also nutrition, energy, and a mood stabilizer.
 If you are a caregiver, food can help prevent caregiver burnout by improving your health.
 Eating nutritious foods can lift your mood, increase your energy levels and relieve symptoms of depression and anxiety.

-The first step in eating to support your emotional health is to avoid fast food and highly processed foods.
-These items have little nutritional value and the high levels of fat and sodium can make tend to have a negative impact on one’s health and overall well-being.
+The first step to improve and sustain caregiver emotional health is to avoid fast food and highly processed foods.
+These items have little nutritional value and the high levels of fat and sodium, which can have a negative impact on one’s health and overall well-being.
 It is better to eat whole, fresh foods and to prepare your own meals as frequently as possible.
 This doesn’t necessarily mean you have to cook complicated dishes.
 In fact, some of these foods can be eaten as easy-to-make salads.

 Fatty fish also supports the chemicals in the brain that are responsible for our moods as well as the synapses in our brains that improve learning and memory.
 Types of fatty fish include salmon, herring, sardines, and mackerel.
 A salmon salad is a great way to get a strong dose of Omega-3s.

 Whole grains are great for the brain because they supply it with glucose.
 Whole grains also help you to feel full and avoid the energy highs and lows that come from eating simple carbohydrates like white bread, rice, and pasta.
 Complex carbohydrates come from whole grains such as:

-5. Yogurt.
 Not just any yogurt will do; choose yogurt with active cultures to feed your brain.
 Look for yogurt that states “active cultures” on the label like kefir, kimchi, and tempeh.
 Yogurt also puts healthy bacteria in the intestinal tract to help it digest food properly.
 Active cultures improve neurotransmitters in the body and as a result can reduce anxiety and stress hormones.